shashankd98/Semi_Cosmo/README.md

 Author:
-Shashank Dattathri
+Shashank Dattathri,
-Master of Science
+Master of Science,
 Indian Institute of Science

 Duration of project: